null-p4n/null-p4n.github.io/_posts/2023-03-28-demasking-facebook-stealer.md

 Protect Your Privacy: Beware of Malware That Steals Chrome Cookies and Passwords.
 ----------------------------------------------------------------------------------

-A couple of days ago I encountered what seems an ad for "ChatGPT-4" at first sight but didn't take long to observe the red flag, a .zip file hosted on a platform called Trello, a "tool that organizes your projects into boards" as they say on their website.
+Recently, there has been an increase in the deployment of malware that steals Chrome cookies and passwords.
+One such malware was discovered as an ad for "ChatGPT-4" hosted on a platform called Trello.
+Trello is a project management tool that allows users to organize their projects into boards.
 ![2023-03-24_14-54](https://user-images.githubusercontent.com/60641238/228127422-0ba55182-a513-48c4-aa34-4d00ac4d05cb.png)

-We can say our APT(Advanced persistent threat) is pretty organized but leaving jokes aside, a [cookie stealer](https://en.wikipedia.org/wiki/Session_hijacking) is a pretty serious threat since a few days ago multiple malware alike were deployed attacking youtubers like LinusTechTips or gaming studios like  [Electronic Arts. ](https://news.sophos.com/en-us/2022/08/18/cookie-stealing-the-new-perimeter-bypass/)
+The malware was identified as an advanced persistent threat (APT) that utilized a stealth virus.
+A stealth virus is a type of virus that can hide in legitimate files, partitions, or boot sectors of a computer without alerting antivirus software or notifying the user of its presence.
+Once injected into a computer, the virus enables attackers to operate and gain control over parts or the entire system.

-After a brief look I took a sample of it in an enclosed environment and I started fingerprinting it using virus total, as I anticipated I encounterd a stealth virus "typically, a stealth virus can hide in the legitimate files, partitions or boot sectors of a computing device without alerting the antivirus software or notifying the user of its presence.
-Once injected into a computer, the virus enables the attackers to operate and gain control over parts of the system or the entire system." with a dimension of 800mb+ virus total couldn't scan it so we proceed with BINWALK to extract files from our .zip archive, and I encounterd a .msi ( microsoft installer ), i've proceed with extraction further and start looking for matching signatures action that was succesuful
+The malware was contained within a .zip archive that was over 800MB in size, making it difficult for VirusTotal to scan.
+As a result, the malware was extracted using BINWALK, which allowed for the identification of various files within the archive.
+These included a Microsoft Installer (.msi) file and several executable files (PE32) for MS Windows, DLL files (PE32), and Google Chrome extensions.

 > _1459AA20C76F434484A8E6A4A4C42E68: PE32 executable (console) Intel 80386, for MS Windows
 > _696444530633E0C7F5E58F662DB245E0: XML 1.0 document, Unicode text, UTF-8 (with BOM) text, with CRLF line terminators